zeroandoneme/zeroandoneme.github.io/_posts/2021-1-10-Zero&One-A-Certified-AWS-DevOps-Competency-Partner.md

 ---
 layout: post
-title: Zero&One – One of MENA’s first AWS Well-Architected Partners
+title: Zero&One A Certified AWS DevOps Competency Partner
 ---

 As per [Gartner](https://www.gartner.com/en/information-technology/glossary/devops "Gartner"), DevOps is the amalgamation of agile infrastructure with agile operations.
 It is a set of tools and practices that aligns people and culture with the latest IT infrastructure to deliver services and products at a much faster pace.